findingcorey1/Obsidian/ASIA 1125/Discussions/Discussion 7.md

         - One most notable quote in book 7 that illustrates it is,
           [7:8] The Master said: “If a student is not eager, I won't teach him; if he is not struggling with the truth, I won't reveal it to him.
 If I lift up one corner and he can't come back with the other three, I  won't do it again.”

+Please see the recording and the posted lecture notes, then choose **one** of the following questions to answer:

+1. Which episode of Confucius’ life stands out in your opinion, and what does it reveal about his philosophy or character?

- What is the defining idea of Confucius in your view, and why?
+2. What is the defining idea of Confucius in your view, and why?

+Which episode of Confucius’ life stands out in your opinion, and what does it reveal about his philosophy or character?

+The most notable part of Confucius life that stands out to me was that